Easy Jamaican beef patty recipe made from scratch! Flaky crust filled with a delicious seasoned ground beef filling.

-The first time I tried these was at a fried chicken place in NYC.
+The first time I tried Jamaican beef patties was at a fried chicken place in NYC.
 They weren’t good.
-I went a couple years claiming I didn’t like Jamaican beef patties until I went to a Jamaican restaurant and had the most amazing Jamaican beef patty!
+I went a couple years claiming I didn’t like Jamaican beef patties until I went to a Jamaican restaurant and had the most amazing Jamaican beef patties!

 I make these all the time now because they’re so good and like I said, not easy to find.
 Not good ones at least.
 Hopefully, you’ll give this recipe a try and enjoy them as much as I do.